 Big Days — my Point Pelee bird list

-I had my first Big Day ever, where I saw more than 100 birds, thanks to having an excellent birder, Andrew, volunteer guide me on one of those mornings.
+I had my first Big Day ever, where I saw more than 100 birds, thanks to having an excellent birder, Andrew, guide me on one of those mornings.
 I couldn’t have done it without his help.
 Here’s the list of the birds I saw on this trip just as I wrote them down (any white space between list items doesn’t mean anything):

 14 –15th May, 2013